vorteapp/.github/profile/README.md

 Our direction is future-focused: to give maximum leverage to new entrepreneurs and to established businesses ready to change how digital work is done.

-We are moving toward an abstract, offline-first, cross-platform UI, paired with a **zero-knowledge cloud service** and a **verifiable, per-resource IAM and collaboration system**.
+We are moving toward an offline-first, cross-platform UI, paired with a **zero-knowledge cloud service** and a **verifiable, per-resource IAM and collaboration system**.
 This evolving foundation is what will power Vorte end to end.
 [PROJECT](https://github.com/z-base)

 On top of it, we are shaping customer-facing tools **with Finnish entrepreneurs and businesses in mind**.
 The goal is demanding but clear: remove as many ground-level frictions as possible through intuitive design and genuinely high-quality UX.